Timtech4u/ES6-QuickStart-and-Tips/README.md

       ```

 ### Template Strings

-  模板字符串：
+   Template string:

-  > 终于可以舒服的写多行字符串了，这功能等到花儿都谢了！
+   > Finally, you can write more comfortable lines, and this function until the flowers are thanked!

-  - 支持多行
+   - support multiple lines

-  - 支持变量绑定
+   - Supports variable binding

-  - 也支持对字符串不转义，不解析
+   - also support the string is not escaped, not parsed

      * e.g.

     ```js
     // old